 • Copy and paste the above message in JSON or provide your message based on the fields you added in the table.

-• You can check data in the table in Google BigQuery.
+Finally, you can check the data in BigQuery.

 That’s it!
 You successfully connected PubSub to BigQuery.